May Sinclair: Career

 Sinclair's suffrage activities were remembered by Sylvia Pankhurst.
-Photographs (as "Mary Sinclair" show her around the WSPU offices in Kensington.
+Photographs (as "Mary Sinclair") show her around the WSPU offices in Kensington.
 In 1912 the Women Writers' Suffrage League published her ideas on feminism.
-Here she de-bunked theories put forward by Sir Almroth Wright that the suffragists were powered by their sexual frustration because of the shortage of men.
+Here she debunked theories put forward by Sir Almroth Wright that the suffragists were powered by their sexual frustration because of the shortage of men.
 She said that suffrage and the class struggle were similar aspirations and the working woman should not be in competition with the ambitions of the male working class.

 Around 1913, she was a founding supporter of the Medico-Psychological Clinic in London which was run by Dr Jessie Murray.
 Sinclair became interested in psychoanalytic thought, and introduced matter related to Sigmund Freud's teaching in her novels.
 In 1914, she volunteered to join the Munro Ambulance Corps, a charitable organization (which included Lady Dorothie Feilding, Elsie Knocker and Mairi Chisholm) that aided wounded Belgian soldiers on the Western Front in Flanders.
 She was sent home after only a few weeks at the front; she wrote about the experience in both prose and poetry.

-Her 1913 novel The Combined Maze, the story of a London clerk and the two women he loves, was highly praised by critics, including George Orwell, while Agatha Christie considered it one of the greatest English novels of its time.
+Her 1913 novel The Combined Maze, the story of a London clerk and the two women he loves, was highly praised by critics, including George Orwell, while Agatha Christie considered it "one of the best novels ever written".

 She wrote early criticism on Imagism and the poet H. D. (1915 in The Egoist); she was on social terms with H. D. (Hilda Doolittle), Richard Aldington and Ezra Pound at the time.
 She also reviewed in a positive light the poetry of T. S. Eliot (1917 in the Little Review) and the fiction of Dorothy Richardson (1918 in The Egoist).

 Some aspects of Sinclair's subsequent novels have been traced as influenced by modernist techniques, particularly in the autobiographical Mary Olivier: A Life (1919).
 She was included in the 1925 Contact Collection of Contemporary Writers.

 Sinclair wrote two volumes of supernatural fiction, Uncanny Stories (1923) and The Intercessor and Other Stories (1931).
 E. F. Bleiler called Sinclair "an underrated writer" and described Uncanny Stories as "excellent".
 Gary Crawford has stated Sinclair's contribution to the supernatural fiction genre, "small as it is, is notable".
 Jacques Barzun included Sinclair among a list of supernatural fiction writers that "one should make a point of seeking out".
 Brian Stableford has stated that Sinclair's "supernatural tales are written with uncommon delicacy and precision, and they are among the most effective examples of their fugitive kind".
 Andrew Smith has described Uncanny Stories as "an important contribution to the ghost story".

-American critic Dorothy Parker chastised Sinclair for producing books "with one hand tied behind her and a buttered crumpet in the other.'
+American critic Dorothy Parker chastised Sinclair for producing books "with one hand tied behind her and a buttered crumpet in the other."

 From the late 1920s, she was suffering from the early signs of Parkinson's disease, and ceased writing.
 She settled with a companion in Buckinghamshire in 1932.
 She died on 14 November 1946.

 She is buried at St John-at-Hampstead's churchyard, London.